SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 ![where-did-the-events-go.png](img/commons/where-did-the-events-go.png)

 If you think closely, you would realize that when you created those orders the queue **accounts-opened** had not been created yet.
-So obviously all the **Account Opened** events even though they were marked as persistent and acknowledged by the broker were lost as the broker could not find an active consumer for them.
+So all the **Account Opened** events even though they were marked as persistent and acknowledged by the broker were lost as the broker could not find an active consumer for them.

-Now that you have created the queue, newly published orders will lie in the queue till a consumer processes and acknowledges the event.
+Now that you have created the queue, newly published orders will lie in the queue till a consumer processes and acknowledge the event.

 So trigger a few more Account creation requests from the **Account Management Application** and see the **Account Opened** events being triggered.
 Once this happens, the **Core-Banking** application should receive those